Queensryche get the name. Geoff Tate gets Mindcrime I and II.

 Take that as you will.
 It’s an old story heard second hand from Peter the Rocker.
 I wouldn’t use it as a Wikipedia source, but it does shed some light on the album we’re about to discuss.

 Kelly Gray (Tateryche) really helped fuck up this album.
 Sven Gali went to Seattle, and hired Mr. Gray, who had recently co-produced the 4x Platinum debut album by Candlebox.
 It’s rarely a good idea for hard rock bands to go grunge, but it’s doubly bad when they work with Kelly Gray.
 [More on this tomorrow.]

 Gray encouraged the band to experiment.
 I guess part of this experimentation was hiring one of his Seattle buddies on drums.
-Mike Ferguson was in a band was Dog Daze with Mr. Gray.
+Mike Ferguson was in a band called Dog Daze with Mr. Gray.
 Additionally, the songwriting on Inwire is credited to Sven Gali and Yard Dog.
 Who the fuck is Yard Dog?
 I suspect Gray’s got a writing credit on every song.
 His buddies from Candlebox show up on guest vocals, and even Christopher Thorn from Blind Melon plays mandolin (one of the best moments on the album during “Tired of Listening”).